joshbegley/nyt-latest/README.md

 `Democrats have rebuffed comparisons between 2024 and 1968.
 Recent events show they have more to do.`\
 https://nytimes.com/2024/07/02/us/politics/biden-2024-presidential-race.html

-**Johnston: Inside the Lightning-Stamkos split — a reminder that in the NHL, business trumps brotherhood**\
+**Johnston: Inside Lightning-Stamkos split — reminder that in NHL, business trumps brotherhood**\
 `The Lightning on Tuesday signed Victor Hedman to a contract for the same term and salary as the one Stamkos signed in Nashville.`\
 https://nytimes.com/athletic/5612549/2024/07/02/lightning-stamkos-hedman-contracts/